 Thumb picks attach around your thumb which relieves your index finger of having to hold onto the pick (like you normally would have to use a regular pick).
 This enables the guitar player to be able to play multiple strings at one time.

 The Benefits of Thumb Picks?

-The loudness and clear sound of the strings are enhanced by using a thumb pick.
+The loudness and clear sound of the strings is enhanced by using a thumb pick.
 Especially the bass notes.
 You also don’t have to worry about dropping your pick as it is attached to your thumb.
 You can get different gauges and sizes so finding the right thumb pick for you will be a breeze.

 What Are Thumb Picks Used For?

-Thumb picks are mainly used by acoustic guitar players to enhance the sound and clarity of the guitar strings as well as improve the guitar players ability to finger pick by freeing up other fingers.
+Thumb picks are mainly used by acoustic guitar players to enhance the sound and clarity of the guitar strings as well as improve the guitar players’ ability to fingerpick by freeing up other fingers.